lyokha/vim-publish-helper/README.md

 etc.) is available from **version 0.10** of the plugin.
 Normally one may want to highlight shells and REPLs blocks in a different way than code blocks.
 This is easily achieved by specifying a variable that defines a role of the block.
-Imagine that we want to use pandoc, then the role might be defined via a variable passed in the attribute vars: *vars="PhBlockRole=output"* and the block view would be customized in .vimrc.pandoc.
+Imagine that we want to use filter vimhl in pandoc, then the role might be defined via a variable passed in the attribute vars: *vars="PhBlockRole=output"* and the block view would be customized in .vimrc.pandoc like this:

 ```vim
 if !exists('g:PhHtmlPreAttrs')